chintanp/ChargEval/docs/source/sim_man.rst

 ======================
 The Simulation Manager is written in NodeJS as it supports asynchronous processes.
 The code is hosted `here`_.
 The NodeJS library `bee-queue`_ is used for implementing the queueing. `bee-queue` utilizes `Redis`_ as backend for storing the jobs in queue and their states.
 The queue can be monitored using an instance of `Arena`_ which tells us the status of the current queue, jobs being processed, waiting etc.

+.. warning
+    The agent-based model (EVI-ABM) only considers a constant charging rate of 50kW for each EV - since the `fueleconomy.gov` website used for collecting vehicle information does not contain information about maximum charge power for an EV.
+It also considers all chargers to be charging at 50 kW too, since AFDC does not maintain charging station maximum charging power information.
+This was not much of an issue when most vehicles allowed only 50 kW and most CHAdeMO and COMBO chargers allowed 50 kW too.
+With Electrify America charging stations, however, and advent of ultra-fast charging - the model will have to be updated to consider vehicle / charger specific charging rates.

 Future Scope
 ============
 Currently, the Simulation Manager only executes the jobs on the local system on which it is deployed.
 With a little wiring, it should be able to distribute the analysis execution to a cluster, and possibly handle multiple jobs in parallel.